brunorijsman/rift-python/doc/security-feature-guide.md

    * Parse and process the TIE remaining lifetime in all received packets.

- * Generate, parse, and validate the TIE origin security envelope for all packets:
+ * Generate, parse, and validate the origin security envelope for TIE packets:

    * Generate the TIE origin fingerprint for all sent TIE packets according to the configured active_origin_authentication_key (if any).